OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 > Category: discussion
 > Permalink: https://owaspai.org/goto/responsibleai/

-There are many aspects of AI that make up its quality - often referred to as responsible AI or trustworthy AI. risks.
+There are many aspects of AI that make up its quality - often referred to as responsible AI or trustworthy AI.

-If your main responsibility is security, then the best strategy is to first focus on AI security and after that learn more about the other AI aspects - if only to help your colleagues to stay alert.
-Security experts are typically good in identifying things that can go wrong.
-Furthermore, some aspects can be a consequence of compromised AI, such as safety.
+If your main responsibility is security, then the best strategy is to first focus on AI security and after that learn more about the other AI aspects - if only to help your colleagues with the corresponding responsibility to stay alert.
+After all, security professionals are typically good at identifying things that can go wrong.
+Furthermore, some aspects can be a consequence of compromised AI and are therefore helpful to understand, such as safety.

 Let's clarify the aspects of AI and see how they relate to security:
 - **Accuracy** is about the AI model being sufficiently correct to perform its 'business function'.
 Being incorrect can lead to harm, including (physical) safety problems (e.g. car trunk opens during driving) or other wrong decisions that are harmful (e.g. wrongfully declined loan).
 The link with security is that some attacks cause unwanted model behaviour which is by definition an accuracy problem.
 Nevertheless, the security scope is restricted to mitigating the risks of those attacks - NOT solve the entire problem of creating an accurate model (selecting representative data for the trainset etc.).